Symplectic capacities from Hamiltonian circle actions: Examples

-The semifree assumption cannot be removed. \begin{exmp} Let $M$ be a symplectic manifold obtained by blowing up at a fixed point of the toric manifold $\mathbb{P}^2$.
-The blowing up size is chosen so that the resulting manifold is monotone. $M$ is a toric manifold with the moment map image of the $T^2$ action given in Figure~\ref{fig:moment map image}.
+The semifree assumption in our theorem cannot be removed. \begin{exmp} Let $M$ be a symplectic manifold obtained by blowing up the toric manifold $\mathbb{P}^2$ at a fixed point.
+Choose the blow up size so that the resulting manifold is monotone. $M$ is a toric manifold with the moment map image of the $T^2$ action given in Figure~\ref{fig:moment map image}.
 We denote the divisor corresponding to each facet by $D_i$ and their intersection point by $p_{ij} = D_i \cap D_j$.
 The weights of $T^2$ action at each fixed point $p_{ij}$ are given by outward primitive vectors along the edges.